 Every day, we welcome happy visitors through the Port of Aruba, or our state-of-the-art international airport.
 There you’ll find daily flights from locations all over the world, as well as convenient single-connection flights from most major US cities.

-From the UK, there are scheduled daily flights with KLM via Amsterdam (16 regional departures), plus American Airlines via the USA or Avianca via Colombia.
-There is also a direct charter flight from Gatwick from May – October with TUI.
+Additionally from the UK, there are scheduled daily flights with KLM via Amsterdam (16 regional departures), plus American Airlines via the USA or Avianca via Colombia.

 It’s true that Aruba is small, but the island packs more fun and happiness into 70 square miles than any other Caribbean island.